sudhanshu-gupta-0704/sfdx-git-delta/README.md

 > # move HEAD to past commit we are interested in
 > $ git checkout <not-HEAD-commit-sha>
 > # You can omit --to, it will take "HEAD" as default value
-> $ sfdx sgd:source:delta --from "HEAD^" --output changed-sources/ --generate-delta
+> $ sfdx sgd:source:delta --from "HEAD~1" --output changed-sources/ --generate-delta
 > ```

 ### Exclude some metadata only from destructiveChanges.xml: